luyadev/luya/docs/guide/luya-package-dev.md

 }
 ```

-4) In order to test the blocks you can register with Composer https://getcomposer.org/doc/05-repositories.md#path or provide the cms admin the path to the blocks `'cmsadmin' => ['blocks' => 'path/to/blocks/src']]`.
+4) In order to test the blocks you can register with Composer https://getcomposer.org/doc/05-repositories.md#path or provide the CMS admin the path to the blocks `'cmsadmin' => ['blocks' => 'path/to/blocks/src']]`.
-5) Now you should commit and push the code to github and register the package on packagist: https://packagist.org/packages/submit
+5) Now you should commit and push the code to GitHub and register the package on packagist: https://packagist.org/packages/submit

 ## Composer definition informations

-As LUYA is built upon the composer package manager every extension must be included via composer.
-Therefore first create your own composer package by creating a `composer.json` file, e.g.:
+As LUYA is built upon the Composer package manager every extension must be included via Composer.
+Therefore first create your own Composer package by creating a `composer.json` file, e.g.:

 ```json
 {